Melomario57/Melomario57/README.md

 ## 🤔About me:

--🌱Completing a web development course.
+-🌱Completing a web development program.

 -🌱Currently, i'm reading a book about programming basic concepts.

 -🌱Learning java to improve my coding skills.

--🌱Building some projects using HTML, CSS, JS and React.
+-🌱Building some projects using HTML, CSS, JS, React, NodeJs and Express.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.

--✨My next goal is how to use NodeJs and Express.
+-✨My next goal is how to create a complete project by using my frontend and backend skills.

 ---